dandanthedev/littletinystorage/README.md

 # LittleTinyStorage

-A little tiny (s3 compatible) file storage server
+A Little Tiny (S3 compatible) file storage server

 > Note: This project is still in early development.
 It should be fully functional, but there might be bugs.
 If you find any, please report them!